| skip site menu | main | fiction | blog | ramblings | links | site updates |

 Worldcon is an annual orgy of sf and fantasy

-Redemption is a Blakes 7 and Babylon 5 con run by some of my friends.
+Redemption started life as a Blakes 7 and Babylon 5 con, but has branched out.
 This is the sort of con you get when a media con is run by litfen.
 Plenty to do even if you never go near the headline guests.

 Baycon is The San Francisco Bay Area Regional Science Fiction & Fantasy Convention.